michaelpaulinus/image-classification-glcm/README.md

 # Image Classification using GLCM
- This project used Haralick features from a Gray Level Co-occurrence Matrix (GLCM) to classify X-ray scans of a chest as that of a chest that is normal or having pneumonia.
+ This project uses Haralick features from a Gray Level Co-occurrence Matrix (GLCM) to classify X-ray scans of a chest as that of a chest that is normal or having pneumonia.

 The dataset used for the project was taken from: https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia.
 It consisted of a total of 5276 images for training and 624 images for testing.